RBVI/minrms/README.md

 MINRMS has a *O(m^2 n^2)* running time, where *m* and *n* are the number of amino acids in each protein.
 When no constraints are used, MINRMS has a running time of *O(m^3 n^2)*.

+## Nucleic Acids

+It is possible to use minrms to align nucleic acid structures.
+To do that, create a custom [atoms_used.txt](./share/README.md) file containing the PDB codes for each type of atom you want to use for structure comparison.
+(It must be an atom type common to all RNA or DNA nucleic acids.)
+Then run minrms using the [-atoms-used](https://www.rbvi.ucsf.edu/Research/projects/minrms/docs/minrms.html#customize) argument, and omit the "-HS" argument.
+Please contact me if you need help with this.